Is the leader of the opposition allowed to debate in parliament?

 Description

-A photograph of the Leader of the Opposition, Mr Peter Dutton MP, standing and speaking at the Despatch Box in the House of Representatives.
+The Leader of the Opposition, Mr Peter Dutton MP, speaking from the Despatch box in the House of Representatives.